akvo/wash-futures-explorer/docs/overview.rst

 Purpose
 =======

 **WASH Futures Explorer** is designed to monitor and illustrate the acceleration needed to achieve universal access to clean water and sanitation, based on USAID’s system strengthening efforts.
 USAID suggested using **the International Futures (IFs)** model from the University of Denver’s Pardee Institute for International Development or a similar model.
 The IFs Model was chosen due to its widespread use by USAID and other development organizations, as well as its ability to adjust parameters related to WASH inputs.
-Using data from the International Futures (IFs) model, the tool combines Python-based data transformations with PowerBI visualizations to support data-driven insights and planning.
+Using data from the International Futures (IFs) model, the tool combines Python-based data transformations with PowerBI visualisations to support data-driven insights and planning.

 The WASH Futures Explorer enables users to compare different WASH intervention scenarios and assess their impact on various development indicators such as water and sanitation accessibility, health outcomes, prosperity and governance.
 Based on the data from IFs model, the purpose of WASH Futures Explorer is to give some simple and clear talking points to WASH planners on why their government should invest more in WASH and what potential benefit it has for other sectors.